flare-foundation/attestation-client/docs/attestation-protocol/bit-voting.md

 See [Voting Behavior of Attestation Providers](./voting-behavior.md).

 Note that 5 attestation providers represent 50%+ of the default set.
 If the the chosen subset of 5 proposes to confirm an invalid attestation<!--How do we know its invalid if more than 5 want to confirm it?
-Aren't they the ones confirming the validity?--> while bit voting, it implies that the majority of the default set is malicious or corrupted, which would require their replacement.
+Aren't they the ones confirming the validity?
+Or is the validation process different from the attestation process?--> while bit voting, it implies that the majority of the default set is malicious or corrupted, which would require their replacement.

 ## BitVoting Contract Deployments